Last updated on November 17th, 2023

 You can check this link for more on how to read guitar notation symbols.

-Chords for Canon in D Major
+Canon in D chords

 Try the following chords one at a time until you feel comfortable switching between them.

 Canon in D chord progression